moshekaplan/parse_netlog/README.md

 # parse_netlog
-Script for parsing netlog files
+Script for parsing netlog files and converting them to PCAP.